wpdk/wpdk/README.md

 Overloading can be achieved through macros, but this risks changing variable names as well as functions.
 Static inline functions avoid the issue, but cause link issues if the symbol is defined as dllimport by the standard include files.
 A mixture of the two techniques has been used as appropriate.

+Wrapping library calls adds a small performance overhead, but this is minor compared with the cost of a system call.

 <a id="status"></a>
 ## Current Status